massplatform/bidsim/README.md

 For the tool to run, the Chrome environment variable for the runtime must be set.
 (This should be the case for most installations of Chrome as a default)

 This tool can also be used to debug Android devices connected via USB using the ADB tool.
 See: https://developer.android.com/studio/command-line/adb
-A typical usage scenario susing ADB is provided below.
+A typical usage scenario using ADB is provided below.

 ``` bash
 git clone https://github.com/massplatform/bidsim